ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-16-docker-commit-export-import-save-load-commands/README.md

-# Hands-on Docker-16 : docker commit, export, import, save and load commands
+# Hands-on Docker-16: docker commit, export, import, save, and load commands

-Purpose of the this hands-on training is to teach students how to use docker logs, top, stats and cp commands.
+Purpose of the this hands-on training is to teach students how to use docker logs, top, stats, and cp commands.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- use docker logs, top, stats and diff commands.
+- use docker logs, top, stats, and diff commands.

 ## Outline